 Advisory Appointments Committees and Job Plans

-The NHS Trust must send the College Regional Adviser the job description for approval.
+- Send the College Regional Representative a copy of the job description for approval

 - The job description

 - The person specification

 - A letter from the regional representative confirming approval of the post

 - Confirmation of the date, time and location of the AAC